What is the first appointment like?

 How often will I need to be seen?

 For medication management, patients are typically seen once a month until we agree you are stable on the medication.
-Follow-up appointments are then every three months.
+Follow-up appointments are then typically every three months.
 For psychotherapy, you will typically schedule once a week or every other week.
 Once we have worked through your goals, your appointments may be scheduled less frequently.

 Will I need to do blood work?